gengo/goship/README.md

 ### Github Omniauth Integration:

     You must create a developer application to use omniauth.
+    If you do NOT add the appropriate env keys below AUTH will be OFF I.E => Fail unsafe.
+Please be carefull and check the logs.
     Please  note the "Authorization callback URL" should match your site i.e. "http://<your-url-and-port>/auth/github/callback"

     export GITHUB_RANDOM_HASH_KEY="some-random-hash-here;